Catastrophism: Luis Alvarez impact event hypothesis

-Over the past 25 years, a scientifically based catastrophism has gained wide acceptance with regard to certain events in the distant past.
-One impetus for this change came from the publication of a historic paper by Walter and Luis Alvarez in 1980.
-This paper suggested that a 10 km asteroid struck Earth 66 million years ago at the end of the Cretaceous period.
-The impact wiped out about 70% of all species, including the dinosaurs, leaving behind the Cretaceous–Paleogene boundary (K–T boundary).
+In 1980, Walter and Luis Alvarez published a paper suggesting that a 10 km asteroid struck Earth 66 million years ago at the end of the Cretaceous period.
+The impact wiped out about 70% of all species, including the non-avian dinosaurs, leaving behind the Cretaceous–Paleogene boundary (K–T boundary).
 In 1990, a 180 km candidate crater marking the impact was identified at Chicxulub in the Yucatán Peninsula of Mexico.
+These events sparked a wide acceptance of a scientifically based catastrophism with regard to certain events in the distant past.

 Since then, the debate about the extinction of the dinosaurs and other mass extinction events has centered on whether the extinction mechanism was the asteroid impact, widespread volcanism (which occurred about the same time), or some other mechanism or combination.
 Most of the mechanisms suggested are catastrophic in nature.

 The observation of the Shoemaker-Levy 9 cometary collision with Jupiter illustrated that catastrophic events occur as natural events.

 Moon-formation

 Modern theories also suggest that Earth's anomalously large moon was formed catastrophically.
 In a paper published in Icarus in 1975, William K. Hartmann and Donald R. Davis proposed that a catastrophic near-miss by a large planetesimal early in Earth's formation approximately 4.5 billion years ago blew out rocky debris, remelted Earth and formed the Moon, thus explaining the Moon's lesser density and lack of an iron core.
-The impact theory does have some faults; some computer simulations show the formation of a ring or multiple moons post impact, and elements are not quite the same between the earth and moon.
+The impact theory does have some faults; some computer simulations show the formation of a ring or multiple moons post impact, and elements are not quite the same between the Earth and Moon.